What Is Build Verification Testing (BVT)?

 - BVT is a type of Regression Testing, done on each and every new build.

 BVT primarily checks for the project integrity and checks whether all the modules are integrated properly or not.
 Module integration testing is very important when different teams develop project modules.
 I heard many cases of application failure due to improper module integration.
-Even in worst cases, the complete project gets scrapped due to failure in module integration.
+Even in the worst cases, the complete project gets scrapped due to failure in module integration.

 These basic checks are worth before build release to test team for testing.
 You will save time and money by discovering the build flaws at the very beginning using BVT.

 Which Test Cases should be included in BVT?

 This is a very tricky decision to take before automating the BVT task.
 Keep in mind that the success of BVT depends on which test cases you include in BVT.

 Here are some simple tips to include Test Cases in your BVT Automation Suite: